The Best Hikes for Water-Lovers Near Gatlinburg

 Though certainly not a difficult hike by any stretch, the Gatlinburg Trail around the Sugarlands Visitors Center is perfect for families and pets.
 You’ll walk along the Little Pigeon River’s banks and it’s shaded.
 Though uphill in some areas, you can walk, run or bike along this peaceful, paved trail where you’ll see plenty of streams and places to just sit and marvel at the beauty around you.
 It’s a great walking trail for any skill level – four miles roundtrip.
 Many may dismiss this trail as it’s close to the hustle and bustle of Gatlinburg, but don’t.
 People who have walked it rave about just how perfect this piece of paradise really is!

 There are so many streams to cross and explore in the Smokies.
-Download a map here to check out where all of them are.
 The cabins rentals at Condo-World are as beautiful and plentiful as the hikes waiting to be explored-reserve yours online today!